theosmith02-dot/BikeAnnotationAppSDGroup1/README.md

     * Generate a .trips file if you would like to continue your annotations later
     - This saves all the progress you have made (just start a new session and upload the same videos you were working with along with this .trips file and everything will load properly
+    * Once you are finished, click "new session" to begin annotating a new set of videos

 ## Getting Started
 To use the functioning website visit --> https://bike-annotation-app-sd-group1.vercel.app/